suinkangme/ConUHacksVII_2023/README.md

 ## ConUHacksVII_2023 🙌
-: ConUHacksVII is the biggest hackthon in Quebec.
+: ConUHacksVII is the biggest annual hackthon in Quebec run by HackConcordia of Concordia University.

 <h4>[ Duration ]🙋‍</h4>
 - JAN 21, 2023 to JAN 22, 2023 (24 hrs)